T-Stringfellow/Final-Project/OffensiveReport.md

 - Exploit Used:
     - Unsalted password hash and the use of privilege escalation with Python.
     - Capturing Flag 4: Retrieve user credentials from database, crack password hash with John the Ripper and use Python to gain root privileges.
-        - Once having gained access to the database credentials as Michael from the wp-config.php file, lifting username and password hashes using MySQL was next.
+        - Once having gained access to the database credentials as Michael from the wp-config.php file, username and password hashes were exported from the MySQL database.
         - These user credentials are stored in the wp_users table of the wordpress database.
 The usernames and password hashes were copied/saved to the Kali machine in a file called wp_hashes.txt.
             - Commands:
                 - `mysql -u root -p’R@v3nSecurity’ -h 127.0.0.1`